pmichali/lazyjack/README.md

 ### Details to figure out
 * Decide how to handle prepare failures (exits currently).
 Rollback?
 Difficulty?
 * Create makefile for building/installing.
 Build executable for immediate use?
-* Modifying NAT64/DNS64 to support external sytems that support IPv6 only addresses, without translating.
 * Is there a way to check if management interface already has an (incompatible) IPv6 address?
 * Way to timeout on "kubeadm init", if it gets stuck (e.g. kubelet never comes up).